 Buying tickets and validation

-- When you board a bus or a tram you need to validate all paper tickets by inserting them into the yellow machine either by the driver or near the middle doors (see picture).
+- When you board a bus or a tram you need to validate any paper tickets by inserting them into the yellow machine either by the driver or near the middle doors (see picture).
 If you’re validating not next to the driver, press the brown “1” button on the machine after you’ve inserted the ticket.
 It’ll then pop back out again for you to retrieve.

 - The Omnipas is a plastic card that you need to swipe against the digital machines each time you board.